* Was a contributing editor to The New Republic and The American Prospect

 “Economic equality is a dangerous ideal and something that people should be frightened of, and not happy about.
 But …. if what you mean by economic equality is floors for everybody and ceilings for everybody, well, floors, absolutely.
 Ceilings?
 Probably.
 A consumption tax.
 Certainly a consumption ceiling.
 Great.”

-On April 14, 1999, Sunstein published an opinion piece in The Chicago Tribune titled “Why We Should Celebrate Paying Taxes.”
-He wrote:
+On April 14, 1999, Sunstein co-authored an opinion piece in The Chicago Tribune titled “Why We Should Celebrate Paying Taxes,” which said:

 “In what sense is the money in our pockets and bank accounts fully ‘ours’?
 Did we earn it by our own autonomous efforts?
 Could we have inherited it without the assistance of probate courts?
 Do we save it without the support of bank regulators?
 Could we spend it if there were no public officials to coordinate the efforts and pool the resources of the community in which we live?… Without taxes there would be no liberty.
 Without taxes there would be no property.
 Without taxes, few of us would have any assets worth defending.
 [It is] a dim fiction that some people enjoy and exercise their rights without placing any burden whatsoever on the public fisc. … There is no liberty without dependency.
 That is why we should celebrate tax day …”

 In his 2001 book, Republic.com, Sunstein argued that the Internet posed a threat to democracy because it promoted cyberbalkanization, a phenomenon whereby people isolate themselves ideologically within groups that share their own political perspectives, while turning a blind eye to any views or facts that might challenge their beliefs.
 To counter this tendency, Sunstein called for government-imposed diversity on websites promoting a particular political perspective.
 Specifically, he suggested that all partisan websites should feature “electronic sidewalks” providing links to resources that offer opposing views.
 In a 2001 interview, he elaborated: